 La Roche Posay – Cicaplast Baume B5 – $15

 This rich balm contains many soothing, repairing, and moisturizing ingredients that help strengthen the skin barrier and promote healing.

 A few notable ingredients include softening shea butter, hydrating glycerin, soothing and repairing panthenol, nourishing magnesium, anti-inflammatory zinc, and Madecassoside, one of the four main compounds in the plant extract Centella Asiatica, an incredibly soothing and repairing agent that helps strengthen the skin barrier and relieve irritation.

 The Cicaplast Baume B5 is also non-comedogenic, and although it has a rich and heavy consistency, it doesn’t contain ingredients that will clog the pores and cause breakouts down the line.

 This means that you can continue to use the Cicaplast Baume B5 even after you are finished with your Accutane course.

 Vanicream – Moisturizing Skin Cream – $14

-Vanicream Moisturizing Skin Cream is better for people with super dry, dehydrated, cracking, and itchy skin.
+Hailed as THE Accutane cream, the Vanicream Moisturizing Skin Cream is a fantastic moisturizer for those with excessively dry, dehydrated, cracking, and itchy skin.

 Sadly, although a little extreme, these could potentially be side effects of Accutane, and if you are experiencing them, this cream may very well be a good product for you.

-Vanicream Moisturizing Skin Cream is a little more elegant option than Vaseline and contains similar emollients and occlusives, including petrolatum, Cetearyl alcohol, glyceryl stearate, etc.
+Vanicream Moisturizing Skin Cream is a slightly more elegant option than Vaseline and contains similar emollients and occlusives, including petrolatum, Cetearyl alcohol, glyceryl stearate, etc.